torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 https://www.zen-cart.com/showthread.php?180447-Multiple-Products-(Copy-Move-Delete)

 -----------------------------

-2020 20 Current Status: tested on php 7.3.11 with Zen Cart 1.5.7
+2020 02 28 Current Status: tested on php 7.3.11 with Zen Cart 1.5.7
 NOTE: Copy-Duplicate of meta-tags requires the ZC157 version of /modules/products_copy_confirm.php

-Many debug comments are left in while this is community-tested.
 USE AT OWN RISK - TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER

 Please report all bugs on Github.

-The plan is to clean this up and submit as a core file for Zen Cart 1.5.7...
+The plan is to submit as a core file for Zen Cart 1.5.7...

 -----------------------------
 This utility allows you to perform multiple actions in one process.